linux-integrity/ima-doc/policy-syntax.rst

 loader.
 Here, IMA in the boot loader is measuring and extending PCRs other than PCR 10.

-This example shows the firmware to operation system transition (kexec) measured into PCR 4 and the initramfs measured into PCR 5.
+This example shows the firmware to operating system transition (kexec) measured into PCR 4 and the initramfs measured into PCR 5.

 ::